(I’ve done a similar post! on the park in more recent days – ‘Our era,’ the 1960s. Enjoy both, and take both with a pincha cerebos).

 The Man

-On 1st June 1955 I was exactly two months old and in other news Mr CJ (Bossie) Boshoff was appointed as parkkurator of the now well-established President Brand Park by the Harrismith Municipality.
-It seems to have been a happy choice, as his entertaining letter about the history of the zoo, written in November 2005, fifty years later, attests.
-He moved to Harrismith to take up his new post, which included accommodation in the form of the house in the park.
-Sounds good, but the house was ‘in a state’ due to the previous tenant living in it with etlike groot honde, so the house needed major cleaning and opknap.
+On 1st June 1955 Mr CJ (Bossie) Boshoff was appointed as parkkurator of the now well-established President Brand Park by the Harrismith Municipality.
+It seems to have been a happy choice, as his entertaining letter about the history of the zoo he established attests.
+It was written in November 2005, fifty years after he started his new job.
+He moved to Harrismith to take up the post, which included accommodation in the form of a house in the park he’d be in charge of.
+This sounds good, but the house was ‘in a state’ due to the previous tenant living in it with etlike groot honde, so the house needed major cleaning and opknap.
 So much so that Bossie had to stay in the Royal Hotel for a while till the house was livable.

 parkkurator – curator of the HS park